FREE CONSULTATION (314) 361-4242

 Hit and Run Defined

 Missouri law is clear on defining a hit and run.
 The operator of any motor vehicle being used on a roadway or inside a parking lot that is knowingly involved in an accident that resulted in the injury of a person or damage to property that flees the scene of the collision is guilty of leaving the scene of an accident.
-By default, leaving the scene of an accident is possibly considered a misdemeanor unless a person was injured by the collision, the damage to property is over $1,000, or the driver has a prior history of hit and runs.
-If any of these circumstances exist, then the crime of leaving the scene of an accident may become a class D felony.
+By default, leaving the scene of an accident is possibly considered a misdemeanor unless a person was injured by the collision, the damage to property is over $1,000, or the driver has a prior history of hit-and-runs.
+If any of these circumstances exist, the crime of leaving the scene of an accident may become a class D felony.

 Legal Consequences for Hit-and-Run Drivers